abinit/abinit/doc/developers/mpi_devtools.md

 [website](https://developer.nvidia.com/nsight-systems/get-started).
 We recommend to download the Full Version for profiling from the GUI.
 A minimal installation for profiling from the CLI only is also available but not used here.
 To use NVTX API you need to link ABINIT with `nvToolsExt` .so library and activate the NVTX markers macros.
-This can be achieved by adding the following lines to your ac9 configuration file when compiling ABINIT on CPU with autotools:
+This can be achieved by adding the following lines to your `autoconf` configuration file when compiling ABINIT on CPU with autotools:

     with_gpu_markers="yes"
     abi_gpu_nvtx_v3="yes"